oracle-livelabs/em-omc/enterprise-manager/emcc/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![one-time-comparison-results-page](images/one-time-comparison-results.png " one-time-comparison-results-page ")

-16. (**Optional**) Export the comparison results into an excel report for offline analysis.
-On the One-Time Comparison Results page, highlight the definition and choose Export Results.
-You can choose the specific results to export.
+16. Export the comparison results into an excel report for further reviews and offline analysis.
+On the One-Time Comparison Results page, highlight the definition and choose Export Results, You can choose the specific results to export.

   ![export-one-time-comparison-results-page](images/export-one-time-comparison-results.png " export-one-time-comparison-results-page ")

   After Exporting, Click **Cancel** to exit

-17. (**Optional**) Exported results in excel for offline analysis look like this:
+17. One-time Database comparison results excel file format as shown here.

   ![compare-demo-one-time-comparison-result-excel](images/compare-demo-one-time-comparison-result-excel.png " compare-demo-one-time-comparison-result-excel ")